atomvm/AtomVM/doc/src/programmers-guide.md

 You can obtain system information about the AtomVM virtual machine via the [`erlang:system_info/1`](./apidocs/erlang/estdlib/erlang.md#system_info1) function, which takes an atom parameter designating the desired datum.
 Allowable parameters include

+* `os_type` The operating system or runtime environment.
+* `os_version` The sematic version of the currently running operating system or runtime environment.
 * `process_count` The number of processes running in the system.
 * `port_count` The number of ports running in the system.
 * `atom_count` The number of atoms allocated in the system.